The Last House on the Left (2009 film): Casting

-Iliadis auditioned dozens of actors before hiring Garret Dillahunt for the role of Krug, the leader of the family that kidnaps Mari.
-According to Iliadis, the actors coming in kept trying to portray Krug as the "typical bad guy", which was not what the director wanted.
+Iliadis auditioned dozens of actors before hiring Garret Dillahunt for the role of Krug, the leader of the family that kidnaps Mari and Paige.
+According to Iliadis, the actors coming in kept trying to portray Krug as the "typical bad guy", which was not what he wanted.
 In Iliadis's opinion, "the most sadistic criminal will smile"; when Dillahunt came in he brought a slyness to the character, and created "ambiguity and subtleties" to the character that Iliadis liked.
 Dillahunt attempted to humanize Krug by approaching the character more as a man who feels some love for his son, but is bitter about how his life has turned out and is fearful that he is losing his position as the leader.
 He further clarifies that Krug fails to take responsibility for his own actions, instead blaming others, and prefers to deliver his own "twisted justice" to those he feels have wronged him.

 It was Garret Dillahunt's unique auditioning approach—creating "ambiguity and subtleties" that the other actors were lacking—that ultimately won him the role of Krug.

 Dillahunt took inspiration from Andrew Cunanan, the man who killed Gianni Versace, when he recalled the brutality in which Cunanan murdered a man just for his car.
 Dillahunt recalls how an FBI profiler noted that this type of rage is typically directed toward someone the perpetrator knows, yet Cunanan managed to pull some element from his own life and place it on this random person who attempted to stand his ground against the would-be carjacker.
 To Dillahunt, that was how he wanted to approach Krug.
 To him, Mari actually shows that she is not afraid of Krug, which causes him to go "crazy".
 That being said, Dillahunt felt the scene where Krug rapes Mari was one of the hardest things emotionally to film.
 He notes that part of him was happy that Paxton was cast as Mari, because they had worked together in the past, so they knew each other.
 On the other hand, he felt uncomfortable acting out such a scene with a person he considered to be a friend.
 Paxton echoed his sentiments to Craven, who stated the actress expressed to him a greater feeling of trust that the person who would have to do these "horrible" things to her was someone she knew, and as a result made them at least partially more bearable to act.